sleemoo/cs111m.github.io/README.md

 **Instructor:** Sohie Lee

-**Course Description:** This course...
-Mathematical Modeling (MM) distribution, but does not satisfy the lab requirement.

-**Prerequisites:** There are no courses required, however, students are expected to have this and that.
+**Course Description:** This course is Maurer Intensive Public Speaking version of CS111 (the M is for Maurer).
+CS111M is an introduction to problem solving through computer programming with intensive public speaking woven throughout the course.
+Using the Python programming language, students learn how to read, design, debug and test algorithms that solve problems.
+With multiple speaking assignments, students' public speaking skills will expand and improve.
+This course counts for one Mathematical Modeling (MM) distribution credit; it does *not* count as an MM laboratory unit.

+**Prerequisites:** None.
+Students should be comfortable with high-school-level geometry and algebra.

 **Course Grade:** This course is mandatory credit/non (CR/NON).
+This is the criteria to pass the class; this is the criteria to earn a recommendation to take CS230, Data Structures, the subsequent class in the CS major.

 # orig just the class stuff below here, keeping for ref rn